UBC-Thunderbots/Software/docs/getting-started.md

 ## Building for the robot

-To build for the robot computer, build the target with the `--cpu=jetson_nano` flag and the toolchain will automatically build using the ARM toolchain.
-For example, `bazel build --cpu=jetson_nano //software/geom/...`.
+To build for the robot computer, build the target with the `--platforms=//cc_toolchain:robot` flag and the toolchain will automatically build using the ARM toolchain.
+For example, `bazel build --platforms=//cc_toolchain:robot //software/geom/...`.

 ## Deploying Robot Software to the robot